Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 There's a [tier list](#Character-tier-lists) further down listing which characters are the best at wallzipping.

-This glitch works in the original WO3 too, but it's more difficult to take advantage of since there are no air specials and you can only do a limited height wallzip that can't be chained into further air attacks.
+This glitch works in the original WO3 too, but it's more difficult to take advantage of since there are no air specials - you can only do a limited height wallzip that can't be chained into further air attacks.

 **Videos:**\
 1, AKheon's video:\